ChristogonusEkenwaneze/Melanoma-Survival-Analysis/README.md

 Age by Gender: The graph's pronounced linear correlation indicates that age is normally distributed across both genders.

+## Conclusion

+In conclusion, the findings of this report are indicators of progress made towards more targeted therapies in the management of melanoma.
+However, current research is important to improve prognostics and treatment methods to increase survival and quality life of melanoma patients.

 ## Recommendations and Future Direction